itsnetomaset/spda-risk-assessment-nbr5419/README.md

 | ✏️ **Auditable manual override** | Any auto-calculated value can be manually adjusted — the original normative value is always preserved |
 | 💾 **Offline-first persistence** | Data saved locally via `localStorage`, with JSON export/import |
 | 🖨️ **PDF report generation** | Native browser print engine, no server round-trip |

+> **Note:** the tool's interface is in Portuguese, as it implements a Brazilian regulatory standard (NBR 5419) for the Brazilian engineering market.

 ## 🛠️ Tech Stack